What Native Tribes Lived In North Carolina

 Contemporary Native American Communities

 Despite the challenges of colonization and displacement, many Native American tribes in North Carolina have persevered and continue to maintain their cultural identity.
-Today, the state is home to several federally recognized tribes, including the Eastern Band of Cherokee Indians, who reside on the Qualla Boundary in western North Carolina.
+In practice, today, the state is home to several federally recognized tribes, including the Eastern Band of Cherokee Indians, who reside on the Qualla Boundary in western North Carolina.
 Other state-recognized tribes include the Coharie, the Haliwa-Saponi, the Lumbee, the Meherrin, the Occaneechi Band of the Saponi Nation, the Sappony, and the Waccamaw Siouan.

 Cultural Preservation